Cray-HPE/docs-csm/operations/configuration_management/Create_an_Image_Customization_CFS_Session.md

 # Create an Image Customization CFS Session

-A configuration session that is meant to customize image roots tracked by the Image Management Service \(IMS\) can be created using the `--target-definition` image option.
-This option will instruct the Configuration Framework Service \(CFS\) to prepare the image IDs specified and assign them to the groups specified in Ansible inventory.
-IMS will then provide SSH connection information to each image root that CFS will use to configure Ansible.
+A configuration session that is meant to customize image roots tracked by the Image Management Service (IMS) can be created using the `--target-definition` image option.
+This option will instruct the Configuration Framework Service (CFS) to prepare the image IDs specified and assign them to the groups specified in Ansible inventory.
+IMS will then provide SSH connection information to each image root that CFS will configure with Ansible.

 Along with the `--target-definition` option, users must also provide the `--target-group` option.
 This option can be provided multiple times, and allows users to specify the Ansible inventory by creating multiple groups within the inventory and the image(s) that should be in each group.
 It is important to note that users provide the entire inventory when using image customization, and groups